qua-platform/quam-builder/README.md

   - [power_tools](./quam_builder/tools/power_tools.py): Functions to precisely set and retrieve the output power (in dBm) for specific operations on `MWChannel` (`set_output_power_mw_channel`, `get_output_power_mw_channel`) and `IQChannel` (`set_output_power_iq_channel`, `get_output_power_iq_channel`) components defined in QUAM.
 Handles adjustments to full-scale power or gain/amplitude to achieve target power levels using helpers like `calculate_voltage_scaling_factor`.

-Details on all the components can be found in [architecture/superconducting/README.md](./quam_builder/architecture/superconducting/README.md) and in the docstrings of the components.
+Details on all the components can be found in [architecture/superconducting/README.md](./quam_builder/architecture/superconducting/README.md) or [architecture/nv_center/README.md](./quam_builder/architecture/nv_center/README.md) and in the docstrings of the components.

 ### 2. QUAM Construction (`quam_builder.builder`)